cunnie/writings/NaNoWriMo.md

 wrong.
 She was willing to take the hit.
 Too risky.
 The board would back her, too.
 Besides, her mentor was now the chairman.
 He understood risk.

+She dashed off a quick email to Ned saying to prepare to shut down the project, then got in the car.

+She hadn't even left the base when her phone rang.
+She looked at the callerid — it said, "911".
+She answered it.

+The voice on the other end said, "Hello Julia, I'm General Gates."

+"General Gates?
+What an unexpected pleasure."

+"Thank you Julia.
+I'm going to ask you a favor — 500 feet from where you are now, there's a blue hangar on the left.
+The doors are open.
+I want you to drive through the doors."

+"I'd like to ask about the..."

+General Gates interrupted her, "We can talk when you're in the blue hangar, not before.
+Thank you for your consideration."

+"Ok."

+General Gates had a strange voice, oddly melodic, and yet not quite human.
+It sounded like ten people saying the exact same thing at the exact same time.
+Or maybe a hundred people.

+She found the hangar, took a left, and drove through its double doors.

+The hangar was dark, but as her car passed through the doors two things happened: 3 overhead lights flicked on, and the doors closed.

+"General, the doors are closing behind me."

+There was a pause.
+She looked at her phone: no signal.

+Suddenly there were five bars.
+And her phone rang again.
+"911" again.

+She answered it.
+"What was that about?"

+"You spoke with Taggart about risk and about mitigation.
+In my position it's all about risk and mitigation.
+Risks that to you may appear inconsequential, but to me border on gross negligence.
+For example, we're talking on your cellphone, right?"

+"Right!"

+"And your provider is Verizon, right?"

+"Right!"

+"And we're talking over Verizon's network, right?"

+"Right!"

+"Wrong.
+We're not talking on Verizon's network.
+This hangar is a Faraday cage — no cell phone traffic comes in or out of this hangar.
+The electromagnetic waves can't break past the cage.
+In this hangar is a fake cell phone tower.
+The  fake cell phone tower masquerades as a Verizon tower, and is connected to a secure fiber trunk line  which encrypts all communications coming inside our outside the building."

+"What?"

+"It's about mitigating risk.
+We don't want our conversation eavesdropped.
+If it is eavesdropped, we want it encrypted so they can't make sense out of it.
+In spite of those precautions, I'm taking a grave risk speaking to you."

+The general continued.
+"Our initial conversation took place over the public network.
+That will be the last time we will have a conversation on a public network."

+"What if I need to get in touch with you?"

+"You will not get in touch with me; I will get in touch with you."

+She thought to herself for a second, and then grunted.

+"You will not shut down the project."

+She laughed.
+She said, "I've already had this conversation with Colonel Taggart."

+"I am not Taggart, and you will not shut this project down."

+"General Gates, with all due respect this project is a disaster waiting to happen, and my company can't afford a disaster."

+"Julia, you mentioned you wanted to understand what happened to the project.
+We — I — are prepared to give you access to the project, to allow you to talk with the scientists, but there are things you must understand."

+"Yes?"

+"You may not repeat anything that the scientists tell you.
+You may not repeat what one scientist on the project has told you to another scientist on the project.
+You may not 'hint' to anyone anything about the project.
+You may not mention that you've been given access to the project.
+You may not tell Ned that you've been given access to the project.
+You may not write anything down about the project.
+You may not write notes on your phone or your computer.
+You may not punch in addresses to navigate to on your phone, GPS, or computer.
+You are familiar with the blackout period leading up to the release of a company's financials?
+This is similar, except that it's much blacker, and it never ends.
+Are we clear?"

+"General, this seems a bit overboard..."

+He interrupted again.
+"Are we clear?"

+"We are clear, as clear as an azure sky of deepest summer."

+General Gates chuckled.
+"Don't think that Clockwork Orange reference went unnoticed.
+The thing to remember is that things didn't work out well for Alex, but we want them to work out well for you.
+Hew to the path, Julia; it's quite important."

+"I will, sir."
+She said.

+The phone went dead.
+No bars.
+The hangar doors behind her opened up.
+She backed out of the hangar, and continued her drive to the airport.

+---

+She sat in coach.
+She travelled mostly in coach, sometimes in business class, but mostly in coach.
+She wanted to set the example for her company.
+Frugal.
+She had seen some companies go overboard, "sucking on the corporate teat," was how her mentor had described it.

+She didn't begrudge her people flying business, but never first class, not even on the long Asia flights.
+If they used their points to upgrade, well that was their prerogative.
+But the company was only going to pay for business class.

+It was curious: Sales and Marketing tended to spend proportionally much larger amounts on flights, meals, entertainment, conferences, than the engineers and scientists, who spent at times unbelievably little.
+But the scientists and engineers would kill you on the capital expenditures.
+Engineering was expensive.
+Salaries were much of it, but capital expenditures was a close second.